Crispy Fried Calamari

 - Place the calamari into a bowl with the lemon juice, and let sit for 30 minutes.
 This will tenderize the calamari.

-- Preheat frying oil to 375 degrees F, either in a deep fryer or a large cast iron pot, no more than 1/2 full.
+- Preheat the tallow or your frying oil of choice to 375 degrees F, either in a deep fryer or a large cast iron pot, no more than 1/2 full.

 - In a medium bowl, whisk to combine the flour, cayenne, paprika, and salt.
 Add half of this mixture to another medium bowl.
 Place the buttermilk or milk in a third bowl.
 Place the three bowls on the counter in the following order: spiced flour, buttermilk, and spiced flour.